In the Spider's Web: Plot

 Meanwhile, Phil discovers a newspaper suggesting Lecorpus illegally harvested organs.
 Gina and John find Stacey's camcorder and an alive Brian, but he dies shortly after.
 Gina and John meet up with Chadhri and try to find their way out of the caves.
 They come across an operation room and discover that Lecorpus, his brother, and the natives are all in on a scheme to harvest travelers' organs.
 They inject their victim with the venom to prevent the organs from spoiling while being transported.
 Gina, John, and Chadhri manage to free Stacey and escape the operating room.

 Gina, John, Stacey, and Chadhri run through the various tunnels while Lecorpus' brother and the natives pursue them.
 They start a fire in a tunnel, and Lecorpus' brother gets caught in the fire.
 Gina, John, Stacey, and Chadhri use spider webs to climb across a massive chasm in order to escape.
 Chadhri goes first, followed by Stacey, and then Gina.
 However, Chadhri tells John to wait before climbing on the web because it cannot sustain all their weight.
 After Chadhri and Stacey make it to the other side, John attempts to get on, but the web snaps, leaving Gina hanging above the chasm and stranding John on the opposite side.

 Gina swings to the side of the chasm and throws Lecorpus in when he tries to kill her; spiders swarm and kill him.
 Gina and Stacey leave with Chadhri, who promises John that he will come back for him.
 The three escape the temple, but Lecorpus' brother attacks them.
-Before he can kill Chadhri, a group of police officers led by Phil appears and shoot him dead.
+Before he can kill Chadhri, a group of police officers led by Phil appears and shoots him dead.
 Phil reunites with Gina and Stacey, who tell him that Brian and Geraldine are dead.
 They also inform the police officers that John is still trapped inside, and spiders then attack him.